Use Yarn with JFrog CLI

 Important Notes

-• Yarn version: The CLI supports Yarn 1.x (Classic) and Yarn 2+ (Berry).
-Yarn 4.x is currently not supported.
-Using jf yarn install with Yarn 4.x will result in an error.
+• Yarn version: The CLI requires Yarn 2.4.0 or higher.
+Yarn 2.x and 3.x are supported.
+Yarn 1.x (Classic) and Yarn 4.x are not supported.
+Using jf yarn with Yarn 1.x or 4.x will result in an error.

 • Resolution only: Yarn config currently supports dependency resolution from Artifactory.
 Deployment (publish) is not supported via jf yarn — use jf npm publish or native yarn npm publish instead.